kennywlino/Speech-RPG-Game/README.md

 Grumpy Troll).

 ### Basic information
-You start with 100 HP and lose 5 HP points per (improper pronunciation).
+You start with 100 HP and lose 5 HP points per improper pronunciation.
 To navigate around the forest, you use the indicated keys listed under actions, which only shows the currently available actions.